Atono Chrome extension

 Environment key

-The environment key identifies where your application is running—such as in dev, test, or, prod—and ensures the extension can connect to the correct instance.
+The environment key identifies the environment where your application is running—such as in dev, test, or prod—and ensures the extension can connect to the correct instance.

 You can copy the environment key from the Environments page in the Atono web application.